amanraj98523/ai-creative-studio/README.md

 # Prompt-to-Image Studio (Assignment Prototype)

-This project is a submission-ready prototype that implements two required workflows using **Lovable AI + Lovable Cloud backend functions**.
+This project is a submission-ready prototype that implements two required workflows using AI-powered text and image generation APIs, integrated through serverless backend functions and a modern React-based frontend.

 ## Live & Repository